Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 ## Data Cleaning

 Firstly, I converted the [CIHI dataset](https://www.cihi.ca/sites/default/files/document/wait-times-priority-procedures-in-canada-data-tables-en.xlsx) to a CSV file.
 I only added the last sheet of the Excel dataset to my CSV file.

-Everything I deleted or changed:
+GOAL METRIC: Column "Indicator Result" (called "Result" in cleaned CSV)

-- GOAL METRIC: Column "Indicator Result"
+Everything I Cleaned:
-- Columns "Region", "Reporting Level", and "Unit of Measurement" (I did this one later on)
+- Deleted columns "Region", "Reporting Level", and "Unit of Measurement" (I did this one later on)
-- Rows containing "Canada"
+- Deleted rows containing "Canada"
 - Only rows I did not delete from the Metric column was the "50th percentile" (50th percentile wait time)
 - Changed all Provinces to their abbreviation (ex.
 AB instead of Alberta)
 - Deleted all rows with proportion as a "Unit of Measurement"